pdigiglio/LCA/README.md

 	g++ fit.cpp -o fit `root-config --libs --cflags` [...]

-You will also to have ROOT suite installed on your locale.
+You will also need the ROOT suite installed on your locale to have the compile process work.

 [1]: http://fisica.mib.infn.it/pages/it/chi-siamo/persone/who.php?user=pepe&lang=IT "Go to personal homepage"
 [2]: http://www.gnuplot.info/ "Go to gnuplot homepage"
 [3]: http://root.cern.ch/drupal/ "Go to ROOT homepage"
+[4]: http://arxiv.org/abs/hep-lat/9204015v1 "Blockspin Cluster Algorithms for Quantum Spin Systems"
+[5]: http://dspace.mit.edu/handle/1721.1/38414#files-area "Improvements in cluster algorithms for quantum spin systems"